-- 8.1 Many requests can be answered by colleagues by referring either to the information which we publish on our website or to press notices.
-Any other requests should be directed to our Communications team. - 8.2 Where we publish information we normally make it available on our website.
-Where this is not practical, or if people prefer to receive information in another form, we make it available in hard copy or in such other format as may be appropriate (for example, Braille or audio).
-Information is published in English, but is made available in other languages where legally required. - 8.3 Where there is doubt about whether information should be withheld on the grounds of personal confidentiality, commercial confidentiality or practicality, advice is provided by the Company Secretary. - 8.4 If it is likely to be unduly expensive or time-consuming to provide particular information, we explain this and try to reach a satisfactory arrangement.
-We aim to provide any information requested within 20 working days of receiving the request. - 8.5 In Scotland, our Scottish subsidiary Home in Scotland Limited is subject to and committed to complying with the Freedom of Information
+8.1 Many requests can be answered by colleagues by referring either to the information which we publish on our website or to press notices.
+Any other requests should be directed to our Communications team.

-(Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004, both of which provide a statutory right of access to a wide range of information about our activities in Scotland.
+- 8.2 Where we publish information, we normally make it available on our website.
+This is routinely published on our website in English and regularly in a number of other languages.
+Where this is not practical or if people prefer to receive information in another form, we make it available in hard copy or in such other format as may be appropriate (for example.
+Braille or audio).
+Information is published in English but is made available in other languages on request. - 8.3 Where there is doubt about whether information should be withheld on the grounds of personal confidentiality, commercial confidentiality or practicality, advice is provided by the Company Secretary. - 8.4 If it is likely to be unduly expensive or time-consuming to provide particular information, we explain this and try to reach a satisfactory arrangement.
+We aim to provide any information requested within 20 working days of receiving the request. - 8.5 In Scotland, our Scottish subsidiary Home Group Scotland Limited is subject to and committed to complying with the Freedom of Information (Scotland) Act 2002 and the Environmental Information (Scotland) Regulations 2004, both of which provide a statutory right of access to a wide range of information about our activities in Scotland.